-When it comes to the development of lighting rods, you may initially think of Benjamin Franklin and his electricity-related experiments.
-You may not know of Prokop Divis who happens to be the first one who invented the grounded lighting rod which is still used in today’s modern infrastructures.
+Prokop Divis invented the grounded lighting rod which is still used in today’s modern infrastructures.
 He was also a natural scientist, theologian, and one of the Czech canon regulars during his time.
 A man of science from the earlier centuries, Prokop Divis thought ahead of his time and made this classic invention.

 Early Life and Background

-Prokop Divis was born as Václav Divíšek on the 26th of March back in 1698.
+Prokop Divis was born as Václav Divíšek on the 26th of March in 1698.
 He was born in Helvíkovice, Bohemia which is now known as Ústí nad Orlicí District of the Czech Republic.
-When he was a child, his initial studies began when he went to the Jesuit gymnasium in their town.
-In 1716, when Prokop was 18, he then entered a gymnasium which was run in Louka, in one of the Premonasterian abbeys there.
-It was there where he was able to complete his basic education in 1719.
+When he was a child, his initial studies began when he attended the Jesuit gymnasium in their town.
+In 1716, when Prokop was 18, he then entered a gymnasium run in Louka, in one of the Premonstratensian Order abbeys and there he completed his basic education in 1719.

-After he was able to complete his basic education, he chose to enter the novitiate of the abbey and he took the name Prokop or what is also known as “Procopius.”
-A year after his entry into the novitiate, he was able to complete the probation period.
+After he completed his basic education, Divis entered the novitiate of the abbey and he took the name Prokop or what is also known as “Procopius.”
+A year after his entry into the novitiate, he completed the probation period.
 Another year later, he professed the religious vows he had in the Order.

 Prokop then continued to improve his knowledge by studying both theology and philosophy while he was preparing for his ordination into priesthood.
-He was ordained later on in 1726.
+He was ordained in 1726.
 Three years later, he began to teach philosophy at that abbey’s gymnasium.
-He taught until 1735 and during this time, Prokop had been instructed by his abbot to go to the Paris Lodron University, now known as the University of Salzburg.
-While he was there, he pursued his advanced studies in the field of theology.
-He was able to complete his doctoral dissertation and in 1733, he was able to have his Doctor of Theology degree.
+He taught until 1735 and during this time, Prokop was instructed by his abbot to go to the Paris Lodron University, now known as the University of Salzburg.
+While he was there, he pursued advanced studies in the field of theology.
+He completed his doctoral dissertation and in 1733, obtaining his Doctor of Theology degree.

-After the completion of his degree, he went back to the abbey and resumed how he was with the monastic life being a canon regular.
+After the completion of his degree, Prokop returned to the abbey and resumed monastic life becoming a canon regular.
 There, he served as the abbey’s sub-prior.
-In 1736, he was then appointed as a pastor of one of the parishes in Primetice which is now a part of Znojmo.
-He was in that area for 5 years until he was called back to his own abbey in 1741.
-When he was recalled that April he then became the abbey’s prior.
+In 1736, he was appointed as a pastor of one of the parishes in Prendice which is now a part of Znojmo in the Czech Republic.

 Career as a Scientist

-Although definitely a man who believed in God and served the church, Prokop still was able to make his own contribution as an inventor and scientist whose product is still being used today.
-He earned the needed experience to come up with his invention when he was still in the parish.
+Although definitely a man who believed in God and serving the church, Prokop still made his own contribution as an inventor and scientist whose product is still being used today.
+He earned the needed experience to devise his invention when he was working in the parish in Prendice.

-During his time in the parish, Prokop had been responsible for managing the farmland which was in their vinicinty.
-He was also in charge of the water conduit construction there, which gave him the exposure he needed to understand how things worked.
-Because of the time he spent managing the farm, he developed an interest for something which was then the current buzz in the scientific community—electricity.
-After his curiosity was piqued, he began to perform his own experiments and with great success on plant growth and therapy, using a small electric voltage.
+Prokop was responsible for managing the Abbey’s farmland in Prendice.
+He also took charge of water conduit construction, which gave him the exposure he needed to understand mechanical issues.
+Prokop developed an interest in electricity and he began to perform his own experiments with great success on plant growth and therapy, using a small electric voltage.

-One other important discover he made was how metallic points and not any other material can quickly attract as well as discharge the electricity faster than other materials.
-This was when he began to make the first application of what he then later on finally developed as the grounded lighting rod.
-So much so was his success that he even demonstrated his findings at Vienna’s Imperial Court.
-It was Emperor Francis Stephen who invited Prokop to repeat the experiments he had conducted before the Vienna Imperial Court.
-The demonstrations he did were even honored with the presence of no less than the Empress Maria Theresa.
+One other important discover Prokop made was how metallic points can attract as well as discharge electricity faster than other materials.
+He discovered this during his initial trials for his grounded lighting rod.
+So much so was his success that he demonstrated his electrical experiments at Vienna’s Imperial Court in the presence of Emperor Francis Stephen and Empress Maria Theresa.
 Very much pleased, the imperial couple gave Prokop two heavy golden medals to show their appreciation of his work.

 Initially, Prokop only studied science for the sake of being able to find the truth.
-But when he realized that he could utilize his findings, he did and made the most productive use of his scholarly knowledge.
-In 1765, Prokop died on the 21st of December while he was in Primetice.
+But when he realized that he could utilize his findings, he made the most productive use of his scholarly knowledge.
+In 1765, Prokop died on the 21st of December in Prendice, aged 67.